SuadeLabs/fire/extensions/documentation/properties/credit_class.md

 ```

 ### alt_a
-Alternative-A Mortgage - A mortgage loan that falls between prime and subprime in terms of credit quality.
-These loans typically have higher interest rates than prime loans but lower rates than subprime loans, and may have less documentation requirements than prime loans.
+Alt-A is a classification of mortgages with a risk profile falling between prime and subprime.
+They can be considered high risk due to provision factors customized by the lender.
+This type of loan tends to be more expensive for the borrower, as they may carry higher interest rates and/or fees.
+Refer to https://www.investopedia.com/terms/a/alt-a.asp.

 ### goverment_owned
-Government-Owned Loan - A mortgage loan that is owned or guaranteed by a government entity such as Fannie Mae, Freddie Mac, or Ginnie Mae, or other government-sponsored enterprises.
+A mortgage loan that is owned or guaranteed by a government entity such as Fannie Mae, Freddie Mac, or Ginnie Mae, or other government-sponsored enterprises.

 ### non_prime
-Non-Prime Mortgage - A mortgage loan that does not meet the criteria for prime loans, typically due to the borrower's credit history, income documentation, or other risk factors.
-These loans generally have higher interest rates to compensate for the increased risk.
+Non-Prime loans are not A-Paper as defined as Qualified Mortgages and have sub standard credit and income leniency guidelines.
+Non-Prime loans typically are made to borrowers who have recent negative credit which impacted financial events such as Foreclosure, Bankruptcy, Short Sale, Collections, and Charge-Offs.

 ### prime
-Prime Mortgage - A mortgage loan that meets the highest credit quality standards, typically offered to borrowers with excellent credit scores, stable income, and substantial down payments.
-These loans usually have the most favorable interest rates and terms.
+Prime is a classification of borrowers, rates, or holdings in the lending market that are considered to be of high quality.
+This classification often refers to loans made to high-quality prime borrowers that are offered prime or relatively low interest rates.
+Refer to https://www.investopedia.com/terms/p/prime.asp.

 ---